 Also, compared to other states, Texas' PW was not very high.
-On the basis of LCA dataset, the PW average was an overwhelmingly high approximately $127,000, and for TX it ranked 13th out of approximately $96,000 50 states.
+On the basis of LCA dataset, the PW average was an overwhelmingly high approximately $127,000, and for Texas it ranked 13th out of approximately $96,000 50 states.

 Minimum Education Pie Chart in CA & TX